 WATSU® principles are rooted in Eastern Philosophy that focus on whole body health, balance, and holistic healing practices.
 WATSU® (also referred to as Aquatic Shiatsu) is fundamental to effective Aquatic Bodywork Therapy.
 The practice was developed by Harold Dull at the Northern California School of Shiatsu and Massage.
 Inspired by his Zen Shiatsu studies in Japan while floating students in warm water, Dull incorporated the Shiatsu stretches and methodologies into his water practice.
-With his deep understanding of our body’s ability to store trauma, to release it and renew, he knows freedom rests in unlocking those blocks to bring about a healthy state.
+With his deep understanding of our body’s ability to store trauma as well as how to release it and renew, he knew that freedom rests in unlocking those blocks to bring about a healthy state.
 Like Shiatsu, WATSU® focuses on releasing impediments along our meridians – the channels through which our “Chi” or life-force flow.

-Throughout the years, we grow, our bodies adapt, and our brains develop.
-At some point along the journey we encounter incidents, accidents and traumas that impact our bodies, minds and spirits; each creating memories that are recorded on our tissue, much like muscle memory.
+Throughout the years as we grow, our bodies adapt and our brains develop, we encounter incidents, accidents and traumas along the journey that impact our bodies, minds and spirits.
+Each creates memories that are recorded in our tissue, much like muscle memory.
 While most memories keep us informed, active, engaged and moving toward the future, the traumatic events leave their imprint in a different way, in specific areas of the body.
 These records can create blocks that lead to compromised immune systems, increased physical injuries, anxiety and pain, emotional turmoil and unhealthy decisions.
 When our bodies are in a state of reaction by holding onto that incident, it becomes a challenge to stay in present time; letting go, into the flow of life becomes nearly impossible.
 WATSU® strives to open those blocks, not by reliving the past, but in a present state to create new pathways that lead to a better, healthier, more fulfilling existence.

 Immediate Benefits from First Session: